king-living-digital/backend-assessment/README.md

 * The use of the best practice coding for Magento 2
 * Code readability and structure
 * Use of controllers/plugins/observers
 * Code optimization

 ###### Notes
 * Feature branch is a new feature based on the master branch, ensure that the format follows TICKET_ID-description-of-task (EX-00-example-task)
 * The release branch is created at the end for work to be released to production, its the last check before production release, ensure that the format follows YYYY-M-SPRINT_NO (2018-JUL-2)

 ###### Submission
 * If you are to perform this task, you can fork this onto your Github account and work from there and send back your forked Github repository to us afterwards for assessment.
 This will allow us to see your branching structure and obtain the code for installation and review.
-We will provide the structure within our repository to get you started as if we were in the base of Magento directory and you are making updates to an "existing site"